 A while back two group leaders approached our youth pastor with questions.
 The first asked, “Is it permissible to take our group to a musical that one of our students is in?
 If so, how should we handle transportation?”
 The second said, “Our group is talking about a trip to Guatemala to work at an orphanage.
 You good with that?”

-Group leaders come in all shapes and styles.
-Some are wild mavericks while others thrive on specific guidance.
+Leaders come in all shapes and styles.
+Some are wild mavericks while others thrive on specifics.
 The diversity is remarkable, and I believe such differences strengthen our team.
-Mavericks can learn responsibility from leaders who are systematic and thoughtful, while cautious leaders can learn vision and faith from risk-taking pioneers.
+Mavericks can learn accountability from leaders who are systematic and thoughtful, while cautious leaders can learn vision and faith from risk-taking pioneers.

-So honor the strengths of each style and help them see value in other’s gifts.
+Honor the strengths of each style and help them see value in the gifts of others.
 Your students will be blessed as a result.